lexibank/tlopo/out/vol2/chapter4.md

 <a id="p-115"></a>

 In languages where the community’s activities are centred on the lagoon there are usually dozens of terms for particular features.
-For instance, [Akimichi](../references.md#source-Akimichi1978) ([1978](../references.md#source-Akimichi1978):305–306) reports that Lau has terms for shallow water (mai or fafo-mai ‘low water’ or ‘above low water’); intermediate depths (fafo-buso) and deep water (lobo).
+For instance, [Akimichi](../references.md#source-Akimichi1978) ([1978](../references.md#source-Akimichi1978):305–306) reports that Lau has terms for shallow water (_mai_ or _fafo-mai_ ‘low water’ or ‘above low water’); intermediate depths (_fafo-buso_) and deep water (_lobo_).
 He adds a host of other terms for features of the lagoon and its boundaries:

-> Rarabala is applied to the places where the passes and the lagoon meet and the shelf area between the ocean and the lagoon, and where the depth is 6–7 m.
-Fakana aba also is applied between passages and the lagoon, but only to those 4–5 m deep.
+> _Rarabala_ is applied to the places where the passes and the lagoon meet and the shelf area between the ocean and the lagoon, and where the depth is 6–7 m. _Fakana aba_ also is applied between passages and the lagoon, but only to those 4–5 m deep.
 Areas of the lagoon where the depth and the nature of the bottom changes are also named.
-For instance, fakana matakwa indicates the area intermediate between rarabala ‘reef shelf’ and asi matakwa ‘ocean’, fakana lobo is the off-shore border between lobo ‘lagoon deeps’ and fafobuso ‘intermediate’ (fakana ‘outer terminal’), raona lobo is the in- shore border between lobo and fafobuso (raona ‘inner terminal’).
+For instance, _fakana matakwa_ indicates the area intermediate between _rarabala_ ‘reef shelf’ and _asi matakwa_ ‘ocean’, _fakana lobo_ is the off-shore border between _lobo_ ‘lagoon deeps’ and _fafobuso_ ‘intermediate’ (_fakana_ ‘outer terminal’), _raona lobo_ is the in- shore border between _lobo_ and _fafobuso_ (_raona_ ‘inner terminal’).

-Small deep holes are a feature of the reef flat, but the only reconstructable term we have other than &ast;namo is PPn &ast;loto (see below).
-Ross in Chapter 8 has reconstructed POc &ast;loto ‘space within a concave object’, and lists POc &ast;lalo, &ast;lo- and &ast;la-, all as relational nouns referring to the space within something.
-Non-cognate terms include Andra (Adm) lolu ‘small deep pools in reef’, Lau (SES) lobo ‘a pool in the reef or in a river’ and Niuean (Pn) lili ‘small hollow in the reef, as opposed to pools or puddles elsewhere’ and to deeper holes in the reef, which in Niuean are called pupuo.
+Small deep holes are a feature of the reef flat, but the only reconstructable term we have other than _&ast;namo_ is PPn _&ast;loto_ (see below).
+Ross in Chapter 8 has reconstructed POc _&ast;loto_ ‘space within a concave object’, and lists POc _&ast;lalo_, _&ast;lo-_ and _&ast;la-_, all as relational nouns referring to the space within something.
+Non-cognate terms include Andra (Adm) _lolu_ ‘small deep pools in reef’, Lau (SES) _lobo_ ‘a pool in the reef or in a river’ and Niuean (Pn) _lili_ ‘small hollow in the reef, as opposed to pools or puddles elsewhere’ and to deeper holes in the reef, which in Niuean are called pupuo.

 <table>
 <tr>